Anoop9290/Anoop-Tiwari/README.md

 - **B2B Sales UI (BFF)** — End-to-end BFF microservices for contract & offer configuration using Spring Boot; integrated with Couchbase and Kafka; led a small Agile team.
 - **Order Management Microservices** — Telecom order execution flows built with microservices, DDD principles, and CI/CD pipelines.
 - **Java Foundation & Performance** — Contributed to core Java modules and improved BPMN flow performance using Camunda.

-> Want project links inside this section?
-I can convert these to actual repo links and add screenshots/diagrams.

 ---